A rough draft from 2018 is below. No plans to revisit.

 He argues that human beings are fundamentally free but that this freedom comes with the burden of responsibility.

 At times, Sartre’s writing can be dense and difficult to follow.
-The book is certainly not a light read and requires much concentration and reflection.
+The book is not light read and requires much concentration and reflection.
 However, the effort is well worth it.
 Sartre’s ideas are powerful and thought-provoking and have the potential to change the way one thinks about themselves and the world around them.

 Some might find the book overly pessimistic.
 Sartre argues that humans are fundamentally alone in the world and that life has no inherent meaning or purpose.
 This can be a difficult pill to swallow, especially for those who find comfort in religious or philosophical systems that provide a sense of order and meaning to the world.